recipient.released

 recipient.accessed

-Some security platforms may access the signing ceremony to prefetch content or scan the page for threats.
-These requests may trigger the
+Some security platforms access the ceremony URL to prefetch content or scan for threats.
+These requests can trigger

 JSON